omnt/OpenMobileNetworkToolkit/docs/quick-start.md

 # Installation
 The simplest way to install the app is by downloading it on the phone, if ADB is at hand installing via adb more convenient.
-The latest release APK can be found on the [Github release page](https://github.com/omnt/OpenMobileNetworkToolkit/releases/).
+The latest release APK ```omnt-release.apk``` can be found on the [Github release page](https://github.com/omnt/OpenMobileNetworkToolkit/releases/).

-    adb install release.apk
+    adb install omnt-release.apk

 or use android studio to build and install OMNT.
 Follow [build](build.md) for more information on building the app.